-Differences With Data and Chart Bars Between Services/Connections
+Differences With Data and Chart Bars Between Services / Connections / Chart Types

-If you notice a difference between data or chart bars in Sierra Chart compared with another Data or Trading service, or another copy of Sierra Chart connected to the same service or after re-downloading chart data, then there are several possible explanations.
+If you notice a difference between data or chart bars in Sierra Chart compared with another Data or Trading service, or another copy of Sierra Chart connected to the same service, after re-downloading chart data, or between Chart Data Types (Historical versus Intraday), then there are several possible explanations.

 Differences could be because Sierra Chart is displaying more accurate data or bars, or the opposite.

 The accuracy of the bars depends upon the quality of the Data or Trading service you are using Sierra Chart with, Sierra Chart settings, and/or your computer's clock setting (if the Data or Trading service you are using requires it).

 All of this is explained here.
 If it is a matter of settings, then changing the settings will correct the issue.
 Typically, minor differences are very hard to resolve if at all.

 - 43.1 - Incorrect Clock Settings or Differences With Time Stamping

 - 43.2 - Incomplete Data From The Data Feed